 Prayer to St. Brigid for Successful Pregnancy

 St. Brigid, champion of women and of babies, I ask for your intercession.

 You are a healer who strengthens what is weak.

 You bring harmony where there is discord.

-Heal my body that I might conceive and birth a healthy child into this world.
+Pray to Jesus to heal my body that I might conceive and birth a healthy child into this world.